 I do think there is an ideal world where I would like an API platform to manage both internal and external.
 Build a framework, maybe internally use something like gRPC.
 And, you know, the platform would help other teams generate internal docs for their endpoints, so that any team can easily provide a good DevEx internally.
 But, we're not big enough for that yet.
 As you become a much bigger company, you do want internal teams to be treated similarly to your external customers.
 But, you know, it all depends on the size of the company.

 Nolan: A closing question we like to ask everyone: any new technologies or tools that you're particularly excited by?
 Doesn't have to be API related.

 Roopak: Ah, this is a very hard question, because for me, this changes every two days.
 I try out loads of new tools and then some of them just stick.
 So I can tell you all the random things that I have been trying out and using recently.
 I cannot pick a favorite because it's too hard!
-I got an invite to Arc, the new browser, so that is something which I’ve been playing with.
-I have switched my terminal to use Warp, and I use Graphite for code review.
+I got an invite to Arc (opens in a new tab), the new browser, so that is something which I've been playing with.
+I have switched my terminal to use Warp (opens in a new tab), and I use Graphite (opens in a new tab) for code review.
 I think Graphite is just friggin great.
 This is on the tooling side.
-On the development side, it's been things like Temporal and Tailscale.
-And finally, I mean, this is not a new tool, but I'm moving all my personal projects that I build onto Cloudflare, trying to make everything run on workers and pages and whatever else they offer.
+On the development side, it's been things like Temporal (opens in a new tab) and Tailscale (opens in a new tab).
+And finally, I mean, this is not a new tool, but I'm moving all my personal projects that I build onto Cloudflare (opens in a new tab), trying to make everything run on workers and pages and whatever else they offer.